Back to all guides

 Tea wrapper mini pocket

-Tea wrappers are already small, already folded, and often sealed on several sides.
-That makes them perfect for mini pockets.
-They are not meant to hold a lot.
-They are for one small word, one date, one sticker scrap, or one tiny memory.
+Tea wrappers are already small, folded, and often sealed on several sides, which makes them useful mini pockets when they are clean and dry.
+They are not storage pockets.
+They are tiny holders for one mood word, one date, one sticker scrap, or one small memory that would disappear on its own.

 What you need